What was Albert Einstein’s greatest regret?

 Einstein hate Hitler

 In 1938, three chemists in Berlin made a Breakthrough discovery: They discovered how to split the uranium atom.
 The energy released during splitting is tremendous- enough to power a bomb.
-Belgian Congo was the largest source of Uranium at the time.
-Germany occupied the Belgian Congo and began to keep the uranium for themselves.
+Belgian Congo was the largest source of Uranium.
+Germany occupied the Belgian Congo and kept the uranium for themselves.

 And they succeeded.
 They first tested on July 16, 1945, in New Mexico.
 They developed two bombs- “The Fat Man” and “The Little Boy.”
-On August 6, 1945, the first atomic bomb was dropped on Hiroshima.
+On August 6, 1945, the United States of America dropped the first atomic bomb on Hiroshima.

 On hearing the news, Einstein said, “Woe is me.”
 Three days later, it just got worse.
 They dropped the second bomb on the city of Nagasaki.
 The bombings killed around 200,000 people.